2nd Lt. Lloyd H. Hughes

 On 30 Jun 1954, Bryan Air Force Base in Bryan, Texas issued

-Street to Hughes Street in honor of Pete.
+to Hughes Street in honor of Pete.
+Note: Bryan Air Force Base is now site of the

 On 29 May 1959, The United States Air Force released Pete's